 It is simply making a habit of looking after the cents or pennies and the dollar will look after themselves.

 1) My own 9-5 regular job.
 Prior to 2020 I was doing casual work as I prefer the flexibility so that we can travel anytime.
 However, this pandemic has made many individual plans on hold me including.
 Traveling was a No go for the last two years.
 Hence, I decided to go back in the workforce on a part time basis.
-While I maybe working less hours yet I still make close to full time salary due to our on call portion of a PACU nurse which we get paid at double time on weekends.
+While I maybe working less hours yet I still make an equivalent to a full time salary due to our on call portion of a PACU nurse which we get paid at double time on evening calls and weekends.

 A new grad and starting RN in BC will make $36.23/hour for a level 3 RN or an annual gross income of $70,000 while an experienced nurse with more than 10 years experienced will make $47.58/hour or annual gross income of $100,000 as per BCNU website excluding overtime.